Bright579523/predictive-maintenance-ai/README.md

    cd predictive-maintenance-ai

-About the Author
+## About the Author

-Watcharaphol Anektanaseth Master's Student in Data Science | Ex-Sales Engineer (Cutting Tools)
+Watcharapon Anaketanaset : Master's Student in Data Science | Ex-Sales Engineer (Cutting Tools)

 I am passionate about applying data science to solve real-world problems in the manufacturing industry.
 My goal is to integrate my decade of engineering expertise with advanced machine learning techniques to optimize production efficiency.
 🔗 Connect with me: www.linkedin.com/in/watcharapon-anaketanaset-1043b9147